OpenSTEF/openstef-workshop/README.md

 This OpenSTEF workshop repository contains two workshops: a beginner workshop where no coding is required and a more advanced workshop where you through exercises you get to know OpenSTEF.
 Both contain the same three notebooks: ``Workshop_1_train_model``, ``Workshop_2_make_forecast``, and ``Workshop_3_perform_backtest``.

+It is also recommended to look at the presentation of the workshop, to gain some basic understanding of OpenSTEF.
+You can find the presentation [here](https://github.com/OpenSTEF/openstef-workshop/blob/main/OpenSTEF_workshop_presentation.pdf).

 ## Pre-knowledge

 Participants of the beginner workshop do not need any pre-existing knowledge.